vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

     }
 ```

-Now that we have all the prequisites met, we can peek into  `createChannel` parameters which eventually configures the whole MediaLive Channel:
+Now that we have all the requisites met, we can peek into  `createChannel` parameters which eventually configures the whole MediaLive Channel:

 ```
     const s3Bucket = process.env.S3_RECORDING_BUCKET;